About the Project

 - More space!
 An additional 31,000 square feet of space for the Jeppesen Terminal as well as approximately 158,500 square feet of newly renovated space

 - Modernized spaces with flexibility for the future!
 New ticketing areas in the center of Level 6 with 86 automated self-bag drop units (43 on each side) to make the to streamline the check-in process

 - Better bathrooms!
 Four new restrooms with upgrades to existing restrooms

 This phase kicked off in July 2021 and enhances security by building a new security checkpoint on Level 6 in the northwest corner of the Jeppesen Terminal.
 The new security checkpoint will have improved technology and a new queuing concept that will provide more effective and efficient security.
-The new checkpoint is scheduled to open by early 2024 with the rest of the work completed in mid-2024.
+Construction on the new checkpoint is scheduled to be complete in Q1 2024.

 Specifically Phase 2 includes the following improvements: